What modern mavericks can learn from Maeve of HBO’s ‘Westworld’

 Fast forward to HBO’s popular Old West sci-fi, “Westworld,” and actress Thandie Newton’s character, Maeve, manifests me as a contemporary cowgirl in the following ways:

-Maeve keeps it canny.
-This sharp-witted character pays attention to her surrounds and knows exactly how to maneuver in uncomfortable situations.
+This sharp-witted character pays attention to her surroundings and knows exactly how to maneuver in uncomfortable situations.
 When I started my editorial career as a reporter and writer, investigating tense topics and interviewing sometimes strange sources helped me develop a super tough skin.
 Those experiences advanced my creative and problem-solving skills on and off the job, which is what Maeve has to tap into constantly to stay one step ahead within the fictitious world she’s confined to.